esion22/prova-finale-reti-logiche-2023-2024/README.md

 | **LUT as Logic** | 139 | 134,600 | 0.10 % |
 | **Flip-Flops (FF)** | 14 | 269,200 | < 0.01 % |

-> [!NOTE]
-> Special design care was taken during coding to avoid the creation of unwanted latches, guaranteeing a fully synchronous execution path and high reliability.
+Special design care was taken during coding to avoid the creation of unwanted latches, guaranteeing a fully synchronous execution path and high reliability.

 #### Timing Constraints
 * **Required Clock Period:** `20.0 ns` (50 MHz)